Chanakan55991/ServerGuard/README.md

 ```
 mvn clean install
 ```
+Found an issue or bugs? please open an issue and explain the steps to reproduce the bug, and give the stacktrace (if any)

+Want to contribute with changes?
+Please open a pull request and show what you have changes in the code.
 ## Features

 Currently ServerGuard only have simple Fly checks, this is because I just started the project and so there are not many checks available yet.
 There will be a lot more in the future release!